SummaryRead the full fact sheet

 Fear stops sexually abused children from seeking help

-Most women and men were too scared to report the abuse while they were children.
-Their reasons for being afraid included:
+Most people are too scared to report the abuse when they are children.
+Reasons for being afraid include:

-- Their abuser might have threatened to harm them and other family members if they told anyone about the abuse.
+- The abuser might have threatened to harm them and other family members if they tell anyone about the abuse.

-- They felt there was no one they could trust to talk to.
+- They might feel that there is no one they can trust to talk to.

-- They didn’t think that anyone would believe them.
+- They don’t think anyone will believe them

-- They feared they would be taken away from home.
+- They fear they might be taken away from their home.

-- They thought they might lose their mother or father if they knew.
+- They think they might lose their mother or father if they know.

-- They thought the abuse was their fault.
+- They think the abuse is their fault.

 Common misunderstandings of sexual abuse

-Many misunderstandings surround the sexual abuse of girls and boys.
+Many misunderstandings surround the sexual abuse of children.
 Some of these include:

 - 'Children fantasise and lie about sexual abuse' – this is not true.
 Children rarely lie or imagine sexual abuse.